 - Once doubled in size, lightly sprinkle the dough with flour and transfer to a generously floured work surface.
 Knead a few times adding flour as needed and then add oats and millet in batches.
 Knead until until grains are incorporated and the dough is no longer sticky.

-- Preheat oven to 450°F and place a metal or cast iron pan (not glass, Pyrex, or ceramic) on the lowest oven rack, and have 1 cup of hot water ready.
+- Preheat oven to 450 degrees F (232 C) and place a metal or cast iron pan (not glass, Pyrex, or ceramic) on the lowest oven rack, and have 1 cup of hot water ready (amount as original recipe is written // adjust if altering batch size).

 - When ready to bake, slash the bread 2 or 3 times with a knife, making a cut about ½-inch deep.